Laws & Rules

 **Large venues mean permanent facilities that seat or serve an average of more than 2,000 individuals per day of operations over the calendar year.
 Large venues include arenas, performing art centers, theaters, and other public attraction facilities.

-How are the foodware requirements enforced?
+How are the Reusable Foodware Ordinance requirements enforced?

 Patrons and inspectors report to the City when they see violations.